Tom Jolliffe on great films, unfairly forgotten in time…

 Elsewhere, David Cronenberg’s insightful, intelligent and enigmatic thriller, Videodrome is one (of a few of his earlier films) that gets a little forgotten.
 It’s a shame too as the film is dazzling, unique and quite visionary.
 You could say similar about John Carpenter’s They Live.
 The film is fairly iconic for several reasons.
 There are memorable lines and the iconic fist fight, and some iconic imagery but the trouble is, many of these viewers who appreciate the references and may actually recognise where they’re from, haven’t actually seen the film.
 It’s like the Chuck Norris facts.
 They’ve become pop culture, without most of the meme spreaders having even seen a single Norris film.
 They Live hasn’t become as mainstream as Escape From New York, The Thing or Big Trouble In Little China for example.
 That being said, of all films mentioned, this one is the inclusion I’m most pushing my luck with.
 Partly due to internet meme, cultural references and repetition, I suppose it hasn’t been as repressed as others mentioned.

 I could go on but at this point but there’s not enough space on the internet for all my suggestions and try as I might, I won’t convince anyone that Don “The Dragon” Wilson’s entire CV is filled with unfairly forgotten masterpieces (not even the man himself).
-I will leave the good readers at Flickering Myth to offer us your suggestions on our social channels @FlickeringMyth.
-Which films have been unfairly forgotten in time?
+I will leave the good readers at Flickering Myth to offer us your suggestions as to which films have been unfairly forgotten in time.
+Reach out on our social channels @FlickeringMyth…